Baltimore City Police

 Matrons of the Police Force (Policewomen)

-1. Matrons of the Police Force (Policewomen), are conservators of the peace and members of the Force; they are amenable to the rules and regulations ...
+1. Matrons of the Police Force (Policewomen), are conservators of the peace and members of the Force; they are amenable to the rules and regulations of the ...

 Copies of: Your Baltimore Police Department Class Photo, Pictures of our Officers, Vehicles, Equipment, Newspaper Articles relating to our department and or officers, Old Departmental Newsletters, Lookouts, Wanted Posters, and or Brochures.
 Information on Retired or Deceased Officers and anything that may help us to Preserve the History and Proud Traditions of this agency.